asgardphp/docs/quickstart.md

 Same thing with Category excepts we don't generate the front controller.

-The last line, "tests: true", tells the generator to generate the functionnal tests but we will get back to it in the last section.
+The last line, "tests: true", tells the generator to generate the functional tests but we will get back to it in the last section.

 **But what about the database?** Well, Asgard is here to help again.

 We have the entities Product and Category.
-By running the following command, Asgard will analyse these entities, generate a migration file for them, and execute it.
+By running the following command, Asgard will analyze these entities, generate a migration file for them, and execute it.

 	php console orm:automigrate

-But had you prefered not to execute it automatically, the following command would only generate the migration, leaving up to you the possibility to modify it (in Migrations/):
+But had you preferred not to execute it automatically, the following command would only generate the migration, leaving up to you the possibility to modify it (in migrations/):

 	php console orm:generate